-CITB's Designated Safeguarding Lead (DSL) with lead responsibility for safeguarding is Chris Humphrey.
-The DSL can be contacted on 07770 475007 or by email chris.humphrey@citb.co.uk.
-The DSL has received appropriate training and has a responsibility for raising awareness within the organisation of any issues relating to the welfare of children and young people, and the promotion of a safe environment for children and young people to learn in and the filtering and monitoring system and the process in place to protect learners.
-This includes responsibility for ensure The DSL has the responsibility for ensuring any Deputy Leads are trained to the same standard as the DSL.
+CITB's Designated Safeguarding Leads (DSL) with lead responsibility for safeguarding is Diane Thompson or James Pollard.
+The DSLs can be contacted on 07350 372246 / 07471 535055 or by email at Diane.Thompson@citb.co.uk / James.Pollard@citb.co.uk.
+The DSL has received appropriate training and has a responsibility for raising awareness within the organisation of any issues relating to the welfare of children, young people, and vulnerable adults.
+The DSL will ensure the promotion of a safe environment for children and young people to learn in, and the filtering and monitoring system and the process is in place to protect learners.
+The DSL has the responsibility for ensuring any Deputy Leads are trained to the same standard as the DSL.